Topics included in this article:

 < 500 milliseconds on WAN (remote streaming)

-The actual performance can vary depending on the number of cameras being streamed concurrently, the distance from those cameras, and the available bandwidth on the networks.
+The actual performance can vary depending on the number of cameras being streamed concurrently, the distance from those cameras, and the available bandwidth on the network.

 Video Streaming